^

 Refusal of antibiotics or other components of complex therapy can lead to complications and undesirable consequences.

-Operation with synovitis of the knee joint
+Surgery for synovitis of the knee joint

-Physiotherapy with synovitis of the knee joint
+Physiotherapy for synovitis of the knee joint

 It is part of the rehabilitation period.
 Physiotherapy sessions are methods of therapy and recovery using magnetic radiation, electric current, air, heat, light, etc.

-Physiotherapy with knee joint synovitis
+Physiotherapy for synovitis of the knee joint

 Treatment of synovitis of the knee joint with honey

-• rye - 1 glass;
+• rye – 1 cup;

 • water – 2 liters;